olijacklu/portfolio/README.md

 [Basics & Bespoke](https://basicsbespoke.lu/)

-I designed and developed the website of a well-known Luxembourgish tailor, primarily using Wordpress.
+I designed and developed the website of a well-known Luxembourgish tailor "Basics & Bespoke", primarily using Wordpress.
 The project allowed me to work on my creativity, as well as my software skills.